advanced-security/ghas-license-utilization/README.md

-# GHAS activation and coverage optimization
+# GHAS Activation and Coverage Optimization

-The idea of the project is to optimze the utilization of GHAS licenses within your organization.
+The idea of the project is to optimize the utilization of GHAS licenses within your organization.
 GHAS has a licensing model that is based on active committers.
-Each active committer will consume a GHAS licenses.
-This means that any repositories that this committer is contributing to could have GHAS enabled.
+Each active committer will consume a GHAS license.
+This means that any repositories to which this committer is contributing could have GHAS enabled.

 Example:

-- Developer A is contributing to 3 repositories - Repo1, Repo2, Repo5
+- Developer A is contributing to 3 repositories - `Repo1`, `Repo2`, `Repo5`.
-- Developer B is contributing to 2 repositories - Repo2, Repo5
+- Developer B is contributing to 2 repositories - `Repo2`, `Repo5`.
-- GHAS is enabled on Repo1, Repo2
+- GHAS is enabled on `Repo1` and `Repo2`.
-- Developer A and B are both active committers to Repo5 as well
+- Developer A and B are both active committers for `Repo5` as well.
-- GHAS can be enabled on on Repo5 without consumtions of additional GHAS licenses
+- GHAS can be enabled on `Repo5` without consuming additional GHAS licenses.

-## How the script works
+## How the Script Works

-The python script takes the inputs:
+The Python script takes the following inputs:

-- Active committers - CSV report about active committers in your enterprise
+- Active committers: CSV report about active committers in your enterprise.
-- GitHub Enterprise slug
+- GitHub Enterprise slug.
-- GitHub Organization slug
+- GitHub Organization slug.
-- GitHub Personal Access Token
+- GitHub Personal Access Token.
-- Output file name
+- Output file name.
-- Output file format (Text or JSON)
+- Output file format (Text or JSON).

-It will first gather the list of all repositories in the enterprise or organization and their GHAS enabled and craete a list of objects.
+It will first gather the list of all repositories in the enterprise or organization and their GHAS enabled status and create a list of objects.
 It will then parse the `Active committers` report and add the active committers to each repository object.

-The script will then go through the list and find the repositories that will not require extra GHAS license to enable.
-It will categorize those into two groups: repositories who's active committers already consume a GHAS license and repositories who do not have active committers.
+The script will then go through the list and find the repositories that will not require extra GHAS licenses to enable.
+It will categorize those into two groups: repositories whose active committers already consume a GHAS license and repositories that do not have active committers.

 It will then output the results into a file.

-### Active committers
+### Active Committers

 The maximum active committers report is a CSV file that contains the following columns: